 There's also an increasingly common subversion: because of personal issues between the hero and the character the shape shifter takes the form of, the hero actually becomes more willing to attack.
 Also, all the shape shifter may do is succeed in pushing the Relative Button.

 During his climactic fight with Ed at the end of the 2003 anime version, Envy cycles through the forms of everyone who's been either hurt or killed as result of Ed's actions.
 He tries to psyche him out by turning into Dr. Marcoh, his mom/Sloth, Hughes, and Mustang (which only makes Ed attack him harder).
-Ed keeps his cool through the whole thing, and even goads Envy into showing his original (human) form.
-Let's just say it was one family reunion Ed was not expecting.
-Ed actually invoked the use of his mom by saying he still killed Sloth when she tried it.
+For the most part it only makes Ed angrier (pointing out he killed Sloth when she tried it), and he even goads Envy into showing his original (human) form.
+Let's just say it was one family reunion Ed was not expecting, and the shock allows Envy to line up a fatal blow.

 In Saint Seiya Lyumnades Kaza did this thrice on-screen (plus a couple off-screen times).
 First in a battle against Cygnus Hyoga, taking the form of Aquarius.
 Then against Pegasus.
 Then in battle against Shun by transforming into his brother; it didn't work at first.
 He did it again when Shun was getting the upper hand, and it made Shun doubt enough for Kaza to beat him.
 Finally he did it against Shun's brother Ikki by transforming into Shun.
 But as Ikki was a Genre SavvyAnti-Hero, it didn't work.